Joining Eskwelabs as an intern was one of the best decisions I made during this ECQ.

 This people-centered approach seeped into my work as well.
 While I initially had a hard time coming up with new ideas to improve the main service of Eskwelabs, I learned to focus on the needs of the bootcamp students and visualize what improvements they might want.
 Combining this student-centered focus with my research on User Stories, Kanban Boards, and Agile (which Eskwelabs CTO Caleb Tutty suggested for me), I was able to come up with new suggestions for tracking students’ progress and frame it in a way that was easy for the whole team to understand.
 These suggestions are currently in the process of being implemented by the team.

 I initially assumed that the majority of startup work would either be in coding and maintaining the technology or in pitching the startup to investors to raise capital.
 I was wrong.
 It functions very much like your typical organization with the typical work-divisions.
 However, what’s unique about Eskwelabs is the workflow and culture between these different roles.
 The workflow is very interconnected and centered again on providing the best education experience for students.

 I’d often find myself looped into a Google Hangouts meeting with people from different teams to share ideas on how the students' learning experience could be improved.
-I’d also often find that any improvements implemented in the Data Science Bootcamp would also be applied to the other bootcamps.
+I’d also often find that any improvements implemented in the Data Science Fellowship would also be applied to the other bootcamps.